PREVENT

 Procurements of Innovative, Advanced Systems to Support Security in Public Transport

-PREVENT is coordinated by the Engineering Group.
+PREVENT was coordinated by the Engineering Group.

 PREVENT has received funding from the.
 European Union’s Horizon 2020 research and innovation programme under grant agreement No 833444.